Complex Regional Pain Syndrome

 Medicines will be given to treat swelling, nerve pain, and blood flow.
 Ask for written instructions so that your medicines reduce your pain.

-Physical therapy may be ordered by your caregiver.
+Physical therapy may be ordered by your healthcare provider.
 A physical therapist can teach you exercises to help improve movement and strength in your injured limb.

 A nerve block may be done to stop the pain signals that go to your brain.
-Your caregiver will inject a substance into or around the nerve that is causing your pain.
+Your healthcare provider will inject a substance into or around the nerve that is causing your pain.

 How can I help manage my CRPS?

 Stay active.
 Movement of the injured limb may help lower your pain.